jeremyong/jeremyong.github.com/_posts/2018-11-22-vulkan-synchronization-primer.markdown

 Other times, we need a finer grained form of synchronization.
 The most common examples of this are a transfer job to submit buffers or images to the GPU that get consumed later by the graphics queue.
-Alternatively, we might have interdependencies between the graphics queue and the compute queue or vice-versa.
-Luckily, encoding this information is not so difficult as we have two memory barrier types for dealing with these cases specifically: the `VkBufferMemoryBarrier` and `VkImageMemoryBarrier`.
+When releasing and acquiring resources across queues in this way, we _also_ need a semaphore of some sort to sequence the acquisition to occur _after_ the release.
+Luckily, encoding the acquisitions and releases is not so difficult with the two memory barrier types we have: the `VkBufferMemoryBarrier` and `VkImageMemoryBarrier`.
 Both of these structures contain member fields to encode the source and destination queue families.
 These barriers can also be used usefully on a single queue since they let you encode a barrier on a sub-region of either the buffer or image, or an image format transition in addition to every thing else in the case of an image barrier.
 When used to describe a queue transfer however, these barriers need to be submitted to _both queues_ with the source and destination queue reversed.
 Depending on the queue they are submitted to, the barriers define a release or consume dependency between the queues.
-Another difference is that when these barriers are used to describe a queue ownership transfer, when a _release_ is defined, the `dstStageMask` is ignored - after all, the commands submitted afterwards in the _same queue_ do not care about the barrier.
+Another difference is that when these barriers are used to describe a queue ownership transfer, when a _release_ is defined, the `dstStageMask` is ignored -- after all, the commands submitted afterwards in the _same queue_ do not care about the barrier.
 Similarly, the `srcStageMask` is ignored in the consume operation on the other side for an analogous reason.